HOME › TEACHING › BIOLOGY & AI CURE

 Lepidoptera

-Emily is exploring whether island butterfly and moth populations show accelerated chromosome evolution compared to their mainland relatives.
-She is comparing chromosomal change rates across island versus mainland Lepidoptera.
+Exploring whether island butterfly and moth populations show accelerated chromosome evolution compared to their mainland relatives.
+Comparing chromosomal change rates across island versus mainland Lepidoptera.

 🌱